-Zone Areas to which this zone is assigned.
+Zone Text description of the zone (max.
+16 characters).
+Area Areas to which this zone is assigned.
 Zone The type of zone (Alarm, Entry/Exit, Tech, etc.).

-EOL Quality

-Displays the EOL quality for the zone state resistance range.
-Possible values are:

-Good - Nominal value +/-25% of the defined range.
+Type EOL Displays the EOL quality for the zone state resistance range.
+Possible values are: Quality • Good - Nominal value +/-25% of the defined range.

-OK - Nominal value +/- 50% of the defined range.

-Poor - Nominal value +/- 75% of the defined range.

-- Unsatisfactory any other value.

-- Noisy indicates a problem detecting the signal.
-The cabling may be in close proximity to a

-mains cable or other source of interference.
+- OK Nominal value +/- 50% of the defined range. - Poor Nominal value +/- 75% of the defined range. - Unsatisfactory any other value. - Noisy indicates a problem detecting the signal.
+The cabling may be in close proximity to a mains cable or other source of interference.